Dresovense/orange3-textable/docs/doc/counting_specific_contexts.rst

     :align: center
     :alt: Interface of widget Count, Containing segmentation mode

-    Figure 4: Configuration of widget :doc:`Count <widgets/count>` for counting letters in words.
+    Figure 4: Configuration of widget :doc:`Count <count>` for counting letters in words.

 Note that in this mode, checking the **Merge contexts** box still restricts counting to those units that are contained within the segments